-To comply with the "Regulation Governing Fluoridation of Community Water Supplies", is required to report certain results pertaining to fluoridation of our water system.
-The number of months in the previous calendar year in which average fluoride sample results were within the optimal range of 0.6 - 1.2 parts per million (ppm) was 0.
-The percentage of fluoride samples collected in the previous calendar year that was in the optimal range of 0.6 - 1.2 was 0%.
-The number of samples were collected ans analyzed in the previous calendar year was 0.

-Note: This system adds fluoride to your drinking water to help prevent and reduce cavities and improve overall oral health.
-Supply-chain issues have limited or prevented this water system's ability to obtain fluoride on a regular basis.
-The data presented above only reflects the months when this system added fluoride to your drinking water.
+To comply with the "Regulation Governing Fluoridation of Community Water Supplies," City of Clinton is required to report certain results pertaining to fluoridation of our water system.
+The number of months in the previous calendar year in which average fluoride sample results were within the optimal range of 0.6-1.2 parts per million (PPM) was 0.
+The percentage of fluoride samples collected in the previous calendar year within the optimal range of 0.6-1.2 ppm was 0%.
+The number of months that samples were collected and analyzed in the previous calendar year was 0.
+This system adds fluoride to your drinking water to help prevent and reduce cavities and improve overall oral health.
+Supply-chain issues and increased cost of fluoride have limited or prevented this water system's ability to obtain fluoride on a regular basis.
+The data presented above only reflects the months when this water system added fluoride to your drinking water.